smogon/pokemon-showdown/mods/gennext/README.md

 The goal of NEXT is to improve the diversity of the OU metagame by only doing things that could plausibly be done between gens.

-That means:
+Specifically, the core rules of NEXT are:

 1. no base stat changes
 2. no removing from movepools
 3. no removing from ability distribution
-4. no typing changes without strong justification
+4. no typing changes (except on formes)
-5. only numbers that make sense like 60%, 30%, etc, not weird numbers like 65%
+5. no buffing OU mons, except maybe tiny buffs to mons at the bottom of OU
-6. no buffing OU mons, except maybe tiny buffs to mons at the bottom of OU
+6. no doing things that make zero sense flavor-wise

-7. no doing things that make zero sense flavor-wise
+What's left is mainly changes to how abilities and moves work, which is most of what NEXT is about.

 A good example is what Game Freak did by giving Ditto the Imposter ability.
 This gave a Ditto a role in OU, while still making sense flavor-wise, and